Series: Three (1984)

 Spirit was released carded as part of the third series (1984).
 He was also sold in 1985, then was discontinued domestically in 1986.

-Spirit came with a light green auto-arrow rifle, light green backpack, brown and red belt, and a brown and white eagle named "Freedom."
+Spirit came with a brown and red belt, a light green arrow cassette pack, a light green auto-arrow launcher, and a brown and white eagle named "Freedom."

 Birthplace: Taos, New Mexico

 Spirit comes from a family so far below the poverty line that they never realized they were poor.
 Was a hunting guide through high school.
 Served in Southeast Asia, then as a civilian completed his education.
 Returned to service for reasons inexplicable to anyone but a native American mystic warrior.
 Qualified expert: M-16; M-1911A1 Auto Pistol; Remington sniper rifle.

 "Charlie is a Shaman, a medicine man.
 He's not a healer or a priest or a witch-doctor.
 There isn't any equivalent in our culture for what he is unless we had shrinks that could actually help people."

 One version's bottom paragraph begins with "Charlie is a Spirit and ends with Spirit's mysterious powers of the mind extend the limits of the most advanced psychiatric procedures known in our culture.

 The other version's bottom paragraph begins with "Charlie is a Shaman and ends with There isn't any equivalent in our culture for what he is unless we had shrinks that could actually help people.

 Spirit can be found with differently sized tampographs on his right arm.